yuansliu/minicom/README.md

     ./minicom -r IN.fastq
     ./minicom -r IN.fastq -p 				#order-preserving mode
 	./minicom -1 IN_1.fastq -2 IN_2.fastq 				#preserving paired-end information

 Minicom creates compressed file `IN_comp.minicom`, `IN_comp_order.minicom` and `IN_comp_pe.minicom` respectively.

 Options for compression

 	-h 		print help message
 	-t 		number of threads, default: 24
 	-r 		reads file
 	-1 		reads file of paired-end reads [used for paired-end] -2 		reads file of paired-end reads [used for paired-end] -k 		length of k-mer, k <= 31, default: 31
 	-e 		difference threshold, default: 4
 	-m 		number of minimizer, default 6
 	-w 		window size, default L/2-k, where L is the length of reads -s 		number of indexed substring, default L/17 for L > 80; otherwise L/11 -S 		step size of threshold, default S = e
 	-E 		maximum threshold, default L/2
-	-p 			order-preserving mode [only used for compressing single FASTQ file] -d 			a compressed file .minicom [only for decompression]
+	-p 		order-preserving mode [only used for compressing single FASTQ file]

 To decompress: